HigherState/jameson/README.md

 AsDouble	-validates and parses to Double
 AsChar		-validates and parser to Char
 AsString	-validates and parses to String
 AsNull		-validates and parses to null
+>>          -validates against a class
 \#* \#! \#^	-these validate and parse to Map[String,Any]
 ||			-validates and parses to a List
 ¦¦			-validates and parses to a TraversableOnce
 ?			-validates and parses to Some(value) or None if null is found
 \><			-validates and parses to Either
-/			-validates against a matched parser
+/			-validates against a matched parser r           -validates against a regex

-## Map dsl parser/validators
+## Dsl parser/validators

 #### Open map parser  \#*
 This will parse a json object and will map any key:value pair, whether it has been